Frank Bertaina: Major league

 Bertaina made his major league debut on August 1, 1964, against the Kansas City Athletics at Municipal Stadium in Kansas City.
 Earlier that year, he had done a good job pitching in an Orioles exhibition game against the Philadelphia Phillies.
 In Kansas City, he started and gave up two earned runs in seven innings pitched, but did not receive a decision in the 5–2 Orioles victory.
 On September 12, he one-hit the Kansas City Athletics, winning 1-0, while opposing losing pitcher Bob Meyer allowed the Orioles just one hit as well.
 This was the fourth double one-hitter pitched in the modern era (since 1901) in MLB history and to date, the most recent.

 He pitched in a total of six games for the Orioles in 1964, and only two games for them in 1965.
 In 1966, the year the Orioles won the World Series, Bertaina pitched in 16 games, with a 2–5 record and 3.13 ERA.
 He did not pitch in the World Series.

-In 1967, he had pitched in five games for the Orioles when he was traded on May 29 to the Washington Senators, along with rookie slugger Mike Epstein, for veteran left-handed pitcher Pete Richert.
+He started two of five games and was 1-1 with a 3.32 ERA before being traded along with Mike Epstein from the Orioles to the Washington Senators for Pete Richert on 29 May 1967.
 Bertaina started 17 games for the Senators, finishing with a 6–5 record and 2.92 ERA for Washington.
 With both Baltimore and Washington in 1967, he went 7–6 with a 2.99 ERA and a career-high 86 strikeouts, while tying for ninth in the American League with four shutouts.

 He pitched a full season for the Senators in 1968, with a 7–13 record and 4.66 ERA, and 23 starts.
 In 1969, he was pitching less for the Senators, mostly as a relief pitcher, when he was traded back to the Orioles on June 16, 1969 for Paul Campbell.
 The 1969 Orioles had superb starting and relief pitching, and Bertaina only pitched 6 innings for the team.
 He played the majority of his games that year with Rochester.
 In 1970, he was 12–3 with Rochester when the Orioles sold his rights to the St. Louis Cardinals on August 14, 1970.
 He pitched the final 8 games of his major league career for the Cardinals.
 He played one more season of minor league baseball for the Tulsa Oilers in 1971 before retiring altogether.